cncf/toc/sigs/cncf-sigs.md

 #### SIG Charter:

-    * formally reviewed annually, and approved by the TOC.
+    * This is formally reviewed annually, and approved by the TOC.
 The charter must clearly articulate:

-        * what is in and out of scope of the SIG
+        * what is in and out of scope of the SIG,

-        * whether and how it overlaps and interfaces with other CNCF SIG’s or other relevant groups.
+        * whether and how it overlaps and interfaces with other CNCF SIG’s or other relevant groups, and

         * how it operates and is governed, and specifically whether and how it deviates from standard SIG operating guidelines provided by the TOC.
 Deviation from these guidelines is discouraged, unless there are good and well-documented reasons for such divergence, approved by the TOC.